Samsung Galaxy S5: Miscellaneous

 Next to the camera's flash on the rear of the device is a new heart rate sensor, which can be used as part of the S Health software.

 The top of the device has an IR blaster and headphone jack.
 The IR blaster is a transmitter only and it has a built-in database of devices that can be controlled by Samsung's Smart Remote application.

 The Galaxy S5 lacks the thermometer (temperature) and hygrometer (humidity) sensors that both 2013's flagships, the Galaxy S4 and Galaxy Note 3 were equipped with.

 Internal specifications

-The S5 is powered by a 2.5 GHz quad-core Snapdragon 801 system-on-chip with 2 GB of RAM.
-Although not mentioned during the keynote presentation, a variant (SM-G900H) with an octa-core Exynos 5422 system-on-chip was also released in multiple markets.
+The S5 LTE is powered by a 2.5 GHz quad-core Snapdragon 801 system-on-chip with 2 GB of RAM.
+Although not mentioned during the keynote presentation, a 3G variant (SM-G900H) with an octa-core Exynos 5422 system-on-chip was also released in multiple markets.
 Like the previous model, it uses two clusters of four cores; four Cortex-A15 cores at 2.1 GHz, and four Cortex-A7 cores at 1.5 GHz.
 Depending on resource usage, the SoC can use the power-efficient A7 cores for lighter processing loads, and switch to the A15 cores for more demanding loads.
 Unlike previous iterations, however, the Exynos 5422 can run both sets of cores at the same time instead of only one at a time.